valerioferretti92/parking-management-api/README.md

 There two different groups of accounts: users and admins.
 Admins are able to:
 - create parkings
 - delete parkings
-- remove their own account or a user's account
+- remove their own account
 - modify their own account
 - get all tickets / invoices.

 Users are abe to:
-- remove their own accounts
+- remove their own account
 - modify their own account
 - park cars
 - unpark cars.